 There is only one way to arrive to the Hotel Danieli, and that is by boat.
-It is

 Washed in pink and located waterfront on the lagoon of Venice, Danieli lives in the former Palazzo Dandolo residence and rests on the main promenade of Riva Degli Schiavoni.
 Long fashionable due to its proximity to the San Marco Piazza and Basilica, this popular boardwalk is traversed by most of Venice’s 20 million annual visitors.